 When Mohammed received news that his stipend would be reduced to just $40, he was overwhelmed: “Sixty dollars wasn’t enough… let alone $40!”

 UNDP’s Yemen Emergency Crisis Response Project reduces the negative effects of crisis on local households and communities, reasoning that if income-generation and livelihood opportunities are increased for the most vulnerable groups, then households will be stronger, better able to cope, and capable of assisting and contributing to their own communities.

-"Amid that situation, a colleague of mine called and told me that the Social Fund for Development (SFD) has a youth-supported program to pay salaries for volunteer teachers at Al-Ghafeqi School."
+"Amid that situation, a colleague of mine called and told me of a youth-supported program that pays salaries of volunteer teachers at Al-Ghafeqi School."

 When a colleague informed him that the Social Fund for Development would be paying the salaries of voluntary teachers, Mohammed was incredulous.
 "I didn't believe that volunteer teachers would receive salaries.”

 In fact, the project paid each teacher $150 per month – significantly more than Mohammed had received previously.